 A bit of a note before I delve into the next review, as it’s not so much education as something that I generally roll my eyes at when they come through my website.
 They would more accurately be classified in a blog post titled “Fun with Customer Reviews.”

 After being a satisfied Stream customer for 3 years and so pleased with both their pricing and service, that I joined Ignite, Stream’s marketing group, as an Associate to help share my wonderful experience with others and share the knowledge to friends and family about how easy it was to switch and how much money they could save.
 I can’t say enough good things about Stream, but their prices are lower and their customer service is better.
 They were actually Rated #2 in TX by JD Power & Associates!

 Ambit and Stream reviews can be difficult because they often come from their Marketing Associates and are thus, by definition, biased.
-They’re aren’t many instances of people who willingly sign up to be salesman for a product to make money and turn around and bad-mouth said product.
+There aren’t many instances of people who willingly sign up to be a salesman for a product to make money and turn around and bad-mouth said product.
 So when I see reviews like the one above, I have a hard time taking them at face value because they come from people who have a financial interest in making Stream (or Ambit) look good.
-Case in point: Stream didn’t rank #2 in TX by JD Power & Associates…they were ranked 7th:.
+Case in point: Stream didn’t rank #2 in TX by JD Power & Associates…they were ranked 7th.

 In 2010 Stream Ranked 8th.
 In 2009 they were 6th.